Ngufor-emmanuella/AirBnB-Clone-project/README.md

  ###### GraphQL : An API layer for communicating between the backend and frontend

  ## Database Design;
- The key entities required for the project, are Users, Properties, Bookings, Reviews, and Payments A user can have multiple properties, a booking belongs to a property
+  - The key entities required for the project, are Users, Properties, Bookings, Reviews, and Payments
+ - A user can have multiple properties, a booking belongs to a property

+ ## Feature Breakdown
+ - there will be features like  user management, property management, booking system,